Maryland DUI Lawyer

 Maryland DWI Penalties

 DWI is punished harshly, even as a first offense.
-Though penalties are less severe than those associated with a conviction, they nevertheless have a significant impact.
+Though penalties are less severe than those associated with a DUI conviction, they nevertheless have a significant impact.
 First offense DWI can result in:

 - Up to 2 months in jail

 - Fine of up to $500

 - Possible imposition of 8 points on your driving record

 If you are transporting a minor at the time of your DWI arrest, you jail time could increase to 6 months and your fine doubled to $1000.
 Fortunately, a skilled Maryland DWI attorney may be able to negotiate Probation before Judgment (PBJ) for DWI.
 Probation Before Judgement strikes the finding of guilt and will prevent the points from being assessed to the defendant’s driver’s license.
 This will not only protect your driving privileges, but also your insurance rates.

 DWI Defense in Maryland